Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 ### Properties:
 - #### controlName
   >Type: `string`.
-The name of the used HTML form control
+The name of the used HTML form control.
 - #### fileName
   >Type: `string`.
-The name of the file
+The name of the file.
 - #### tempFilename
   >Type: `string`.
 The temporary filename, the file is available under.
-Is only set during the actual request
+Is only set during the actual request.
 - #### size
   >Type: `number`.
-The size of the file
+The size of the file.
 - #### contentType
   >Type: `string`.
-The MIME-Type of the file
+The MIME-Type of the file.

 ---